-Throughout the year there will be curriculum enrichment days focusing on a variety of festivals and celebrations across different cultures and traditions which will change yearly.
+Throughout the year there will be curriculum enrichment opportunities focusing on a variety of festivals and celebrations across different cultures and traditions which will change yearly.

-- Exposure and experience of other cultures, traditions and celebrations as well as their own. - Visits to community familiar places. - Motivating items and activities child led activities, choosing (demonstrating preferences and interests) objects of reference, gesture etc. - Behaviour Strategies (link to blank level understanding) sensory integration, using visual to support understanding, distraction, de-escalation, IBP, SCERTS emotional mutual regulation, self soothing. - traction, de-escalation, IBP, SCERTS emotional mutual regulation, self soothing.
+- Toleration of others, interacting with familiar adults, engagement in activities including alongside others, Intensive Interaction. - Exposure and experience of other cultures, traditions and celebrations as well as their own.

+- Visits to community familiar places. - Motivating items and activities child led activities, choosing (demonstrating preferences and interests) objects of reference, gesture etc - Behaviour Strategies (link to blank level understanding) sensory integration, using Objects of Reference to support understanding, distraction, de-escalation, IBP, SCERTS - emotional mutual regulation, self soothing, accepting some boundaries, relationships. - Individual celebrations and basic awareness of others. - Toleration of others, beginning to interact with familiar and unfamiliar adults and peers, engagement in activities including alongside others, Intensive Interaction. - Engagement with activities linked to cultures, traditions and celebrations as well as their own. - Visits to community familiar and unfamiliar places.